tjmehta/101/README.md

 ## defaults

 Fill non-existing object values with defaults.
 Use it to set defaults on options.
+Works with supplying default values in sub-objects as well.
 Supports partial functionality (great with array functions).